 In 2019, the SHF funded 78 projects worth $58.6 million responding to various emergencies such as cholera outbreak, food security and livelihoods support, health, water and sanitation, provision of non-food items as well as interventions in the education sector.
 In 2020, the SHF has helped immediate response to the COVID-19 pandemic by quickly allocating more than $12 million, mostly in terms of Health, Water, Sanitation (WASH) and Risk Communication.
 The SHF disburses money through standard allocations and the Reserve Fund for Emergencies (RfE).

 Since its establishment in 2006, the SHF has received more than US$1.38 billion from donor resources to meet the most critical needs identified by the humanitarian community.

 The SHF has three main objectives:

-- To contribute to the delivery of the HRP within the context of the Humanitarian Programme Cycle (HPC) or any strategy agreed by the HC.
+- To contribute to the delivery of the HRP

-The fund ensures that humanitarian needs are addressed in a collaborative manner, fostering cooperation and coordination within and between the Inter-Agency Sector Coordinators and humanitarian organizations in Sudan.
+The fund ensures that humanitarian needs are addressed in a collaborative manner, fostering cooperation and coordination within and between the Inter-Agency Sector Coordinators (ISCG) and humanitarian organizations in Sudan.
 It contributes to improve needs assessments, enhance strategic planning documents for humanitarian action, strengthen coordination mechanisms, and improve accountability through monitoring and reporting.